FangpingWan/NeoDTI/README.md

 * mat_drug_protein_drug.txt: Drug_Protein interaction matrix, in which DTIs with drugs sharing similar drug interactions (i.e., Jaccard similarities > 0.6) were removed (see the paper).
 * mat_drug_protein_sideeffect.txt: Drug_Protein interaction matrix, in which DTIs with drugs sharing similar side effects (i.e., Jaccard similarities > 0.6) were removed (see the paper).
 * mat_drug_protein_disease.txt: Drug_Protein interaction matrix, in which DTIs with drugs or proteins sharing similar diseases (i.e., Jaccard similarities > 0.6) were removed (see the paper).
+* mat_drug_protein_unique: Drug_Protein interaction matrix, in which known unique and non-unique DTIs were labelled as 3 and 1, respectively, the corresponding unknown ones were labelled as 2 and 0 (see the paper for the definition of unique).
 * mat_compound_protein_bindingaffinity.txt: Compound-Protein binding affinity matrix (measured by negative logarithm of _Ki_).

 All entities (i.e., drugs, compounds, proteins, diseases and side-effects) are organized in the same order across all files.